Collaborative Review Process & Guidelines

 Appealing Decisions: All non-funded applicants may appeal decisions made by the Collaborative Review Committee.
 In this case, the Collaborative Review Committee will review the application again, and if required, an arm’s length reviewer will be invited to complete a third-party review of the funding decision.

 The purpose of the collaborative review is to help identify gaps and provide practical feedback that will help strengthen each funding proposal.
 All reviews are to be done in the spirit of kindness and mentorship.
-Reviewers are asked to ensure feedback offered during the collaborative review process is respectful and constructive and that suggestions for improvement are tangible and doable.
+Reviewers must ensure feedback offered during the collaborative review process is respectful and constructive and that suggestions for improvement are tangible and actionable.

 Process:

-The review process will not be blinded so reviewers must declare a conflict of interest where applicable.
+The review process is not blinded.
+Reviewers must declare a conflict of interest where applicable.
 Each reviewer will individually assess their assigned applications ahead of the review meeting.
 Reviewers should come to the Collaborative Review meeting prepared to discuss the application in detail and provide an assigned score using the WLN’s rating scale.
 Reviewers will have the opportunity to attend all reviewer meeting(s) and be provided the opportunity to discuss applications for which they are not in conflict.
 After discussion, the review committee will come to a consensus score on the application.
 Funds will be awarded to the application(s) collectively ranked highest.

 Collaborative Reviewers are also asked to consider: